Fear of Abandonment Journal Prompts

 • Is there someone in your life who you feel has abandoned you?
 How old were you when this happened?
 Write about the experience that comes to mind.

 • Have you ever felt afraid that you won’t be accepted for who you are?
-Explore this.

 • Does anyone in your life make you feel unconditionally accepted?
 If so, write about this relationship and how it feels to be accepted for who you are.
 If not, write about how it would feel if you knew you could be your true self with someone else without the fear of judgements, rejection, or abandonment.